 Taxes and Fees: Unlike most prepaid operators which include all taxes except state sales tax in the plan price, Straight Talk adds additional taxes to the price of refills These taxes vary by state and average between 76¢ and $1.72.
 You can avoid these taxes by ordering refills from walmart.com which only charges state sales taxes.
 Walmart sends refill PINs by email which can take hours and sometimes a day or two so don't wait until the last minute.

 Account Management: If you register at straighttalk.com you can top up and check your used and remaining All You Need minutes etc. online.
+On unlimited plans you can check data usage by texting USAGE to 611611.

 Free information services calls